 - Unsafe transportation of hazardous materials

-- Lack of or defects in required documentation
+- Lack of or defects in the required documentation

 The North American Transportation Association, an industry group, maintains a list of the most prevalent violations, available here.